No Trump-Russia collusion - Republicans

 But he added: "We found no evidence that the Trump campaign or anyone associated with it colluded with the Russians."

-The Republican conclusion breaks with an assessment by the US intelligence community last year that found Russia meddled in an effort to help Mr Trump win the presidency.
+The Republican conclusion breaks with an assessment by the US intelligence community last year that found Russia allegedly meddled in an effort to help Mr Trump win the presidency.
+Russian officials have repeatedly denied intervening in the 2016 election.

 Democrats on the panel are expected to release their own report.